n3dst4/elm-parp/README.markdown

 9. `cd ../package`
 10. `elm-test --watch`
 11. observe that on the first run, test suite is *still* okay
-12. run this command which will touch a test file and immediatly `make` it:
+12. leave the watch running, and in another terminal, run this command which will touch a test file and immediatly `make` it:

     `touch tests/TestParp.elm; elm-test make`